 16. Virtual Bingo (Engagement and Speed)

-The host reads prompts based on common team experiences or work life.
-Participants mark off squares based on shared experiences.
-First to get Bingo wins.
+The host calls out prompts related to common team experiences or work life.
+Participants mark their cards based on shared moments.
+The first person to call Bingo wins.

 17. Online Meditation Session (Wellness and Focus)